Gerontocracy: Congress

 Nancy Pelosi, the speaker of the House of Representatives from 2019 to 2023, and Mitch McConnell, the Senate majority leader from 2015 to 2021, were both the oldest holders of their offices in U.S. history.
 At 87 years old in 2020, senators Dianne Feinstein and Chuck Grassley were both the oldest members of Congress.
 Feinstein ultimately died in office three years later at the age of 90.

 In 2021, the average age of a senator was 64, and positions of power within the legislatures — such as chairmanships of various committees — are usually bestowed upon the more experienced, that is, older, members of the legislature.
 Strom Thurmond, a U.S. senator from South Carolina, left office at age 100 after almost half a century in the body, while Robert Byrd of West Virginia was born in 1917 and served in the Senate from 1959 to his death in 2010 at age 92.
 Both Thurmond and Byrd had served as president pro tempore of the Senate, a position that is third in the presidential line of succession and is now held by Chuck Grassley (born 1933).

 On 20 December 2024, conservative news website Dallas Express published an article titled "Where Is Congresswoman Kay Granger?", in reference to the Republican congresswoman from Texas.
 Granger was 81 years old at the time of publishing and had not voted in the House since 24 July 2024; she was seldom seen in public but did attend a portrait-unveiling ceremony honoring her time on the House Appropriations Committee in November.
 Granger was reported to have been living in an assisted living facility due to cognitive decline and her son confirmed she had "dementia issues."
 Granger had previously confirmed in 2023 that she would not run for re-election in 2024 and stepped down from her role as Appropriations Chair on 10 April 2024.
+Granger died about two years later on 2 August 2026.

 Less than six months into the 119th Congress, three Democratic representatives had died, all in their seventies.
 Both Raúl Grijalva and Gerry Connolly had stated before their deaths that they would not run, while Sylvester Turner had only been in the House since November 2024, replacing another representative who died.